 - Set in sterling silver and measures 7/8" in diameter.
 Back hallmarked "MBTA."

-- Officially licensed by the Massachusetts Bay Transportation Authority, each pendant comes gift-boxed with a Certificate of Authenticity.
+- Officially licensed by the Massachusetts Bay Transportation Authority, each pendant comes in a transit map themed gift-boxed with a Certificate of Authenticity.

 Additional Product Information